payush624/Disaster-Tweets---Natural-Language-Processing/README.md

 Fig.4 - Accuracy score SVM
 </p>

-To check how my model works, I inputted some random tweets to check if my model is able to predict if it is realted to disaster or not
+To evaluate the performance of my model, I tested it with a set of random tweets to see if it could accurately predict whether or not they were related to a disaster.

 1 - disaster tweet